Coast Guard Acquisitions: Offshore Patrol Cutter Program Needs to Mature Technology and Design [Reissued with revisions on Aug. 1, 2023]

 Recommendations for Executive Action

 In October 2023, the Coast Guard provided a plan of action developed with the shipbuilder from July 2023.
 However, the plan of action did not detail specific steps toward maturity to a technology readiness level of 7, nor did the Coast Guard provide an assessment of technology alternatives and an off-ramp option.
-As of August 2023, the program told us that the davit design continues to have issues with rack and pinion mechanism and the electrical cabinet.
+As of August 2023, the program told us that the davit design continued to have issues with rack and pinion mechanism and the electrical cabinet.
+In March 2024, ESG attempted to test a prototype of its selected davit.
+However, Coast Guard officials stated that the test was unsuccessful because the davit was not mature enough.
+According to Coast Guard officials, the test was redone in September 2024, but the results are still pending.

 In December 2023, the Coast Guard stated that the davit's first article test, which will expose the davit to realistic forces and loads to simulate sea state 5, will be conducted starting in February 2024.
-In April 2024, the Coast Guard said they began first article testing in March 2024.
-The program said that the ship design team would update the technology readiness level after the testing is complete.
+In April 2024, the Coast Guard said ESG attempted a first article test.
+However, the testing was unsuccessful and the system was subsequently retested in September 2024.
+The results from that test are still pending.
+The program said that the ship design team would update the technology readiness level with the results.
 If the Coast Guard adheres to this plan, the first article test will occur before builder's trials, now delayed until March 2025, which is consistent with our recommendation.
 We are keeping this recommendation open until these events occur.

 In September 2023, the Coast Guard completed the stage 2 preliminary design review with the shipbuilder without demonstrating the maturity of the davit.
 As such, we closed this recommendation since it was not implemented.